-Unfortunately no. Your private hospital insurance will only provide cover when you're admitted to hospital as an 'inpatient'.
+Your domestic private hospital insurance will only provide cover when you're admitted to hospital as an 'inpatient'.
 This refers to a person who has been admitted into an approved hospital or day facility, allocated a bed and then discharged following treatment.

-If you’re a domestic policyholder and do need to visit an emergency department in a private hospital though, but are not admitted after being assessed by the doctor or nurse - you'd be considered an 'outpatient', which means you would not be covered by HIF.
-An outpatient refers to someone who has received medical treatment in a doctor’s surgery or casualty department and has not been admitted into hospital.
+If you’re a domestic policyholder and do need to visit an emergency department in a private hospital, but are not admitted after being assessed by the doctor or nurse - you'd be considered an 'outpatient', which means you would not be covered by HIF.
+An outpatient refers to someone who has received medical treatment in a doctor’s surgery or casualty department and has not been admitted into the hospital.

-As all Australian health insurers and Medicare are unable to pay benefits towards private emergency department treatment, you will be required the pay the fee in full.
+As all Australian health insurers we're unable to pay benefits towards private or public hospital emergency department treatment, although a benefit will be payable under Medicare.

 If you're significantly out-of-pocket though, you may be eligible to claim a rebate under the Medicare Safety Net.
 For more information on this please click here: Medicare Safety Net

-Please note: If you visit an emergency department in a public hospital though, you can rest assured that this would be covered by Medicare.
+Please note: If you visit an emergency department in a public or private hospital though, you can rest assured that this would be covered by Medicare.
 Private hospital emergency department services are claimable under Medicare from 1 March 2020.